jamesrknox/samples/docs/contributing.md

     the local maven repository and (optionally) deploy to a shared repository.
     * Internally, we do the same but deploy (or mirror) the dependency to a shared 3rd party repository.
 This repository is included in the sample builds.
     * Care must be taken to keep the metadata intact ( for example maintain copyright and license information ) so that the maven site info reports are correct.
-* It must be possible for anyone to setup their own maven repository ( eg follow http://devzone.tibco.com/forums/posts/list/3728.page ), build and execute all tests.
+* It must be possible for anyone to setup their own maven repository, build and execute all tests.
 * Samples must go through standard development process including :
-  * requirements - reviewed
+  * Requirements - reviewed
-  * design - reviewed
+  * Design - reviewed
-  * implementation - reviewed
+  * Implementation - reviewed
-  * testing
+  * Testing
+* Commit messages should be clear and concise, describing the change well and referencing jira or github issue number

 ## Empty directories